China’s Failure to Acknowledge $17 Billion Trade Deal, Weather and Lower Crude Oil Pressure Grains

 Meanwhile, China has indicated it would accept some increase in U.S. tariffs to a level agreed upon last year and would continue talks to extend a trade truce.
 The Commerce Ministry in Beijing said trade teams from both countries would discuss extending the one-year agreement worked out at negotiations in Kuala Lumpur, said a Bloomberg report.

-However, China is unlikely to tip its hand with purchases the early he says, not wanting prices to rally and make U.S. commodities more expensive for them to buy.
+However, China is unlikely to tip its hand with purchases this early, he says, because they don’t want prices to rally and make U.S. commodities more expensive for them to buy.

 China Hold Off or Not Fulfill the Deal?

-China may be holding off for cheaper prices at harvest or Newsom says they may make smaller purchases that may not show up on the daily reporting and instead accumlate in the weekly purchases.
+China may be holding off for cheaper prices at harvest, or Newsom says they may make smaller purchases that won’t show up on the daily reporting and instead accumulate in the weekly purchases.

-He adds that he is doubtful China will uphold the deal anyway based on their past actions.
+He is doubtful China will uphold the deal anyway based on their past actions.

 The other key to when and if China makes purchases of U.S. goods, especially soybeans, will be what happens with weather and Brazil’s crop.